oshriagronov/Brick-Breaker-Game/README.md

 * The number of bricks depends on screen resolution(the higher the resolution the more bricks will be and vice versa).

 ## Acknowledgements
-I would want to thank CampusIL and the team behind the "Object oriented programing" course!
+I would like to thank CampusIL and the team behind the "Object oriented programming" course!
 > Link to the course home page [here](https://campus.gov.il/course/huji_acd_rfp4_huji_oop/)